 - 1 What is the evidence for the use of bisphosphonates in the treatment of bone pain?

+- 2 Evidence summary and recommendations

-- 2 References
+- 3 References

-- 3 Appendices
+- 4 Appendices

 8.4.3.1 What is the evidence for the use of bisphosphonates in the treatment of bone pain?